azerion/bluestack-sdk-ios/faq.md

 If you have those build errors:
 ```
-Library not found for -lMNGAds
+Library not found for -lMNGAds or -lAppNexusSDK
 Header not found for ...
 ```